Signs you are in a toxic relationship

 Toxic relationships lack stability due to one person controlling the relationship and the other person reacting.
 These relationships contain a constant push pull dynamic and often have a lot of drama and extreme behaviour.

 Lack of peace or progress

-In toxic relationships, there is a lack of peace because of the volatility and conflict –both inner and outer.
+In toxic relationships, there is a lack of peace because of the volatility and constant conflict –both inner and outer.
 There is also no progress, the relationship usually stagnates or continues to get worse causing vicious cycles.

 In most cases of toxic relationships, one person is controlling or gaslighting the other.
 With either their words or actions, the controller aims to dictate the other person and receive a reaction from them, which in turn gives them a sense of power.

 Belittling , name calling, and put downs are all signs of mental, emotional abuse and even verbal abuse.

 This toxic behaviour means that one person is trying to set the other person up to believe that they are the perpetrator.
 They aim to attack their identity and character.
 In turn the real culprit comes off as the victim and then uses this ‘role’ they have created for themselves to manipulate the other person.

 Any type of abusive behaviour is instantly toxic, regardless of the circumstance.
 Whether this be emotional blackmailing, verbal insults, physical or sexual assault or mental degradation, none of it is justified or acceptable.

 Lack of boundaries usually is why toxic relationships begin and in most cases, it involves someone who is a Controller and a Compliant.
 A Compliant person often struggles to say no and has the need to please everyone, hence why a Controller is attracted to them.